kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The EncryptingDAO is a ProxyDAO.
-All that is required is a delegate.
+The EncryptingDAO is a ProxyDAO; all that is required is a delegate.
 By default, the DAO uses a 256 bit AES key and encrypts using AES/GCM/NoPadding as the Cipher algorithm.

 ```
 // set up delegate